Why IEP Accommodations Fail: The Working Memory

 Extended time helps when the bottleneck is processing speed.
 A student who understands the material but takes longer to decode text, generate written responses, or complete calculations benefits from more time because the constraint is temporal.
 Given enough time, they can demonstrate what they know.

 This is a finding that most IEP teams have not systematically absorbed.
 When a student with extended time continues to fail, the typical response is to question fidelity: was the time actually offered?
 Did the student use it?
-A more productive question is: is this student's primary cognitive challenge a processing speed problem or a working memory capacity problem?
-If it is the latter, adding time is the wrong treatment.
+A more productive question is: is this student's primary cognitive challenge a processing speed problem or a working-memory capacity problem?
+If it is the latter, adding time alone is likely to be mismatched unless the plan also reduces the amount of information the student must hold and manipulate.

 What does help for working memory deficits?
 Reducing the number of items the student must hold in working memory at once.
 This means visual scaffolds that externalise information the student would otherwise have to track internally, chunked instructions delivered one step at a time, graphic organisers that hold partial information so the student does not have to, and worked examples that reduce the problem-solving load while the student is building procedural knowledge.